AB 1826 - Commercial & Multi-Family Organics Recycling

 What is Organic Waste?

 - Food scraps - all solid, semi-solid, and liquid food such as fruit, vegetables, cheese, meat, bones, poultry, seafood, bread, rice, pasta

-- Food-soiled paper - uncoated paper soiled by food waste such as napkins, paper towels, paper cups, fast food wrappers and take-out boxes, egg cartons, used pizza boxes, wax-coated cardboard, other paper and compostable food packaging
+- Food-soiled paper - uncoated paper soiled by food waste such as napkins, paper towels, paper cups, paper fast food wrappers and take-out boxes, cardboard egg cartons, food-soiled pizza boxes

-- Yard trimmings include grass clippings, leaves, flowers, hedge clippings, and weeds.
-Non-hazardous wood waste includes tree branches, tree trunks, and untreated lumber.
+- Yard trimmings - grass clippings, leaves, flowers, hedge clippings, and weeds

 Who is Required to Have Mandatory Commercial Organics Recycling Services?